joshuar500/joshuar500/README.md

 ⚡ My main interests are both technical and finding automated solutions for complex manual problems.

+You can find my website 👈 (if you're on desktop) and follow the links to get my contact info.
+Thanks for reading~~

 <!--
 **joshuar500/joshuar500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.